 Because of my efforts to get one into Canada, my hands were tied.
 I ended up getting the bag sewn shut by a tailor, which worked well enough and largely solved the problem for about $12.

-The Cerberus has a terrific aesthetic, I love the way it looks from the moment I saw it, small, slim, lightly tactical.
+Otherwise, the Cerberus has a terrific aesthetic, I love the way it looks from the moment I saw it, small, slim, lightly tactical.
 Most of the colorways were a little too loud for my taste but I got mine in black, which was just right.

 The absolute best part of the pack is the harness.
 The Cerberus comes with Mystery Ranch’s fully adjustable Futura yoke, a very rare thing on such a small pack.
 It allows you to adjust where the pack sits on you torso, and once dialed in it’s the most comfortable thing I’ve ever worn.
 Total overkill for a 16L pack, but I loved it.